anorak-rums/anorak-boone/scripts/notes.md

 UX Optimization Cloud Serverless NLP WebSockets Frontend React Success is how high you bounce when you hit bottom.
 JWT Testing I find that the harder I work, the more luck I seem to have.
 NLP The only way to do great work is to love what you do.
 Sharding Stay hungry, stay foolish.
 Work hard in silence, let your success be your noise.
 Neural Networks Event Sourcing Success usually comes to those who are too busy to be looking for it.
 Predictive Analytics Do what you love and the money will follow.
 DNS Routing Data Science Containerization Artificial Intelligence Kubernetes Success is how high you bounce when you hit bottom.
 Cache Invalidation Parallel Processing
+NLP Frontend Container Orchestration Event Sourcing OAuth Data Science Deployment DNS Routing Load Testing Do what you love and the money will follow.
+UX Optimization